HUMANS AND A CHANGING PLANET

 According to the IPCC, global warming will have dire health consequences for world populations, especially those living in tropical areas.
 In places like Africa, temperature increases will lead to an increase in the mosquito population, thus enhancing the risk of malaria, dengue, and other insect-borne infections.
 Higher temperatures may expose billions of people to deadly infectious diseases.
 Between 2004 and 2016, the number of disease cases transmitted through the bites of mosquitoes, ticks, or fleas more than tripled, rising from 30,000 to almost 100,000 per year in the USA alone.Source: Center for Disease Control and Prevention

 Environmental activists have become the most threatened activist group of the 21st century.
-More than 300 human rights activists are killed yearly, most of whom are fighting to protect land, the environment, and the rights of indigenous people.
-Many more activists fighting against mining, agriculture, tree felling, and other destructive industrial practices are dealing with threats, beatings, and arrests.
+More than 300 human rights activists are killed yearly, most of whom are killed fighting to protect land, the environment, and the rights of indigenous people.
+Many more activists face threats, beatings, and arrests for fighting against mining, agriculture, deforestation, and other destructive industrial practices.

 How do we get out of this?03

-Global warming affects all of us, but it disproportionately affects the most vulnerable populations.
-We must work to adapt to climate changes, but also to reduce the emissions that accelerate these changes.
+Climate change affects all of us, but it disproportionately affects the most vulnerable.
+We must work to adapt to climate change, and to reduce the emissions that accelerate these changes.
 Adaptation and mitigation measures serve these dual purposes: adaptation strategies involve adjusting to current climate changes or those expected in the future, while mitigation strategies aim to reduce the release of emissions.
 Adaptation and mitigation must go hand in hand if we are to preserve our planet for future generations.

 Measures to reduce our vulnerability to climate change

-Cities must find ways of dealing with climate change.
+Because of growing urbanisation cities must find ways of dealing with climate change.
 One effective adaptation strategy is to create more urban greenspace; trees provide much needed shade and improve air quality.
 Other adaptation measures, such as air conditioning, are more controversial.
-While it may bring short-term relief, it also contributes to global warming.
+While air conditioning may bring short-term relief to individuals, it also contributes to global warming.

 Measures to reduce the flow of greenhouse gases into the atmosphere

-One example of a mitigation strategy is to accelerate the transition from coal-fired power plants to solar energy.
-However, this is not a simple change; the effectiveness of solar panels must be monitored, they must be recycled and disposed of appropriately, and energy storage continues to present a challenge.
+Examples of mitigation strategies include the restriction of automobile transport and the acceleration of the transition from coal-fired power plants to solar energy.
+However, thie latter is not a simple change; the effectiveness of solar panels must be monitored, they must be recycled and disposed of appropriately, and energy storage remains challenging.

 A systemic approach to the fight against climate change